mayank-ramnani/secure-3-party-comms/README.md

 # Secure 3 Party Communication using One Time Pads

+## Initializing the repository
+1. Install poetry is you haven't already: `brew install poetry` or `apt install poetry`
+2. Install all required dependencies of project: `poetry install`

 ## Running the protocol
 - The protocol implementation is a module that can be imported using:
     `from secure_3_party_comms.protocol import *`